The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 3) The Crypto Genius?

-Many pointed out he Tweeted in 2013 Bitcoin was a scam and ponzi scheme (he's since deleted the Tweet)
+Many pointed out that the tweet he Tweeted in 2013 Bitcoin was a scam and Ponzi scheme (he's since deleted the Tweet)

 Again, James personality and style will always attract a lot of attention.

-Although these ads were cringey, you would have made a lot of money if you were listening to Jame's advice to buy Bitcoin in 2017.
+Although these ads were cringeworthy, you would have made a lot of money if you had listened to Jame's advice to buy Bitcoin in 2017.

-Here's how much it's gained in that time to now:
+Here's how much it's gained from that time to now:

 Just up 3900% since then!